Scuba Diving in Playa del Carmen – One of the best spots for a Mexican Caribbean Diving Holiday

 Many Playa del Carmen snorkeling tours will include Akumal for the turtles alone.
 But there are also manta rays, spotted eagle rays and needlefish quite close to shore.
 While if you feel comfortable venturing further out – or if you have the support of an expert local guide – you can find amazing coral reefs which play host to even more vibrant wildlife.

 3) Puerto Morelos – the second largest reef system in the world

 The Mesoamerican Barrier Reef is one of the most exciting examples of its kind you will find – and not one to be missed if you want to snorkel in Playa del Carmen.
 From seahorses to barracudas to manta rays, there isn’t much marine life which you won’t be able to see off the shoreline of this picturesque little Mexican village.

-Cenote diving in Playa del Carmen – one of the most amazing things to do and see
+Cenote diving near Playa del Carmen – one of the most amazing things to do and see

 When you arrive in Playa, as the locals call it, you will be faced with a truly stunning range of things to do.
 Playa is the third largest city in Quintana Roo, famous for its beautiful coastline, water parks, and natural aquariums.
 Tulum’s ancient Mayan ruins are less than an hour away and you can also check out Chikin-ha, only a short ride distant, where you can walk among buildings with thousands of years of history.